Blueprint – Layout of Construction Drawings

 The completed blueprints must also be submitted to the local building department to ensure that the proposed design is in compliance with all regulatory agency requirements, including those set by the zoning, fire, health, and other departments.
 A building permit will only be issued after the drawings are checked and approved by the various departments.

-Almost all new construction (commercial, civic, industrial, residential, etc.) and require a building permit.
+Almost all new construction (commercial, civic, industrial, residential, etc.) and renovation require a building permit.
 In order to obtain a permit, a complete set of construction drawings is required.
 Only in the case of minor changes to an existing building will a permit not be required.
-Examples of minor changes would include minor or painting.
+Examples of minor changes would include minor repair or painting.
 For residential projects, such as a renovation or addition to an existing building, a building permit will be required.
 All structural work must comply with applicable code standards.

 A building permit is a document that states that approval from the local building department has been given to proceed with construction or demolition.
 This document is numbered and recorded at the local building department.
 The permit(s) must be posted in a visible location on the construction site.
 It is unlawful to start construction or demolition before a permit is issued.
 This document is necessary for all new construction, additions or renovations of both residential and commercial projects.
 An application is made at the building department in the city, town, or municipality in which the work is to take place.

 A complete set of construction documents can be large—30 or more drawings, or small—10 to 15 drawings—depending on the size and type of project.
 A shopping mall would require many drawings, whereas a small residence would require fewer.
 Today almost all construction drawings are produced on computers.
-One reason is that software is faster and results in greater drawing accuracy, consistency, correctability, and easier storage.
+One reason is that CAD software is faster and results in greater drawing accuracy, consistency, correctability, and easier storage.

 Construction drawings are considered to be legal documents, and everyone involved in the project— owner, architect/engineer, and general contractor—all use these drawings as their source of information.
 But in order to produce a comprehensive set of construction drawings, knowledge of design and building methods are necessary.